ElifYu/Diversity-Challenge/README.md

-# ⭐ ⭐ Diversity Challenge ⭐ ⭐
+# ⭐ ⭐ Search Github Users  ⭐ ⭐

 <h2>🚀 You can search Github user with user name at Search Page 🚀</h2>